JOHNSON2746/DataScience_Project_Team_25/README.md

 # Code Structure
 abs_raw_data: Raw data tables from the Australia Bureau of Statistics

-code: reader(read in data from ABS), generater(use Baysian Network to generate data), evaluater(compare the average level data to company's generated data)
+code: reader(read in data from ABS), generator(use Baysian Network to generate data), evaluator(compare the average level data to company's generated data)

 scripts: run the code